How do you know if orthodontic treatment is needed?

 Translucent clear ceramic braces are another option and are available at some offices.
 These braces are more fragile and have some limitations.
 Our office will discuss the most suited choice of braces during the consultation appointment.

 Is orthodontic care expensive?
-Do you a have payment plan?
+Do you a have a payment plan?

 Our innovative business model makes braces or orthodontic treatment affordable, which is very unique.

 Please call our office for an appointment.
-SmileHaus Orthodontics where we, “We Give You Something To Smile About.”
+SmileHaus Orthodontics were we, “We Give You Something To Smile About.”